Ferlach Reservoir

 46.54295263262, 14.203305228892

 Anyone looking for a relaxed paddling tour through nature is in good hands at the Ferlach Reservoir.
-Here you can comfortably clock in a decent amount of kilometers, enjoy the solitude by the water, watch grazing cows as well as schools of fish under the board.
+Here you can comfortably clock in a decent amount of kilometers, enjoy the solitude by the water and watch grazing cows as well as schools of fish under the board.

 Navigation rules